jackblun/Globalinc/docs/index.md

 ![1980_clip](/img/1980_clip.PNG){:class="img-responsive"}

 This work was created for [Core Economics](http://www.core-econ.org/).
-CORE is an open-access, interactive ebook-based course for anyone interested in learning about the economy and economics.
+Core is an open-access, interactive ebook-based course for anyone interested in learning about the economy and economics.

 Visualisations created using [amCharts](https://www.amcharts.com/)